Case Western Reserve Spartans: Women's soccer

 The women's soccer team played their first season in 1984.
-The team made it to the NCAA tournament in 2011, 2019, and 2021.
+The team made it to the NCAA tournament in 2011, 2019, 2021-2024.

 In 2021, the Spartans went 16-2-2 and finished the regular season ranked 10th nationally.
 The 16 wins were the most victories in a single season in program history, also advancing three games into the tournament.

 The 2022 season set a new record for wins in a single season at 20-1-1, under first year head coach Abby Richter, finishing as the National Runner Up losing to Johns Hopkins.

+The 2023 team made it for a third straight year to the NCAA Tournament, winning one playoff game.

+The 2024 team made it for a fourth straight year to the NCAA Tournament, winning one playoff game.